ordina-jworks/ordina-jworks.github.io/_posts/2022-01-14-what-would-discord-bot-do.md

 But what if there is no bot available to suit the needs of your community?
 For these occasions, Discord offers a development platform where you can code your very own bot, with the functionalities you need.
 There are many possible frameworks to code such a bot (and even a few solutions that offer this functionality without the need to code), and they come in many different coding languages (Java, Python, .NET, Rust, …).
-But since my expertise with coding lies mainly in the Java world, I opted to make my bot in the [Java Discord API (JDA) framework](https://github.com/DV8FromTheWorld/JDA){:target="_blank" rel="noopener noreferrer"}.
+Since my expertise with coding lies mainly in the Java world, I opted to make my bot in the [Java Discord API (JDA) framework](https://github.com/DV8FromTheWorld/JDA){:target="_blank" rel="noopener noreferrer"}.

 To get started we first need to register an application in the [Discord Developer Portal](https://discord.com/developers/applications){:target="_blank" rel="noopener noreferrer"}.
 This is freely available to anyone who has registered a (free) account on Discord.